 Patients with Sjögren's syndrome have a markedly increased risk of developing lymphomas compared to healthy controls.
-Due to the importance of this condition, it is critical that patients understand its causes, symptoms, and treatment.
+Due to this condition's importance, patients must understand its causes, symptoms, and treatment.

 What Causes Sjögren's Syndrome?

-The etiology of Sjögren's syndrome is not known, but the condition is believed to originate from genetic and environmental factors.
+The etiology of Sjögren's syndrome is unknown, but the condition is believed to originate from genetic and environmental factors.
 Sjögren's syndrome is an autoimmune disorder – these types of disorders are characterized by the inappropriate attack of normal tissue by the immune system.
 Patients with the disease typically develop autoimmune injury to structures such as the salivary glands, lacrimal glands, and small blood vessels.
-Certain autoantibodies such as anti-Ro/SSA and anti-La/SSB are closely associated with the disease.
+Specific autoantibodies such as anti-Ro/SSA and anti-La/SSB are closely associated with the disease.